fajarcahyadiputra/fajarcahyadiputra/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on :

+   ~ in my home

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+   ~ Nodejs
+   ~ PHP
+   ~ Javascript
+   ~ Java
+   ~ ReactJS
+   ~ Laravel
+   ~ COdeigniter
+   ~ Microservices
+   ~ Docker

-- 💬 Ask me about ...
+- 💬 Ask me about

+  ~ You can Ask to me About Anything, if i can help i'll help

-- 📫 How to reach me: ...
+- 📫 How to reach me:

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+  ~ Email     : fajarcahyadiputra@gmail.com
+  ~ Instagram : @fajarcahyadii_
+  ~ Facebook  : fajar cahyadiputra